john-james-ai/BreastCancerDetection/jbook/content/00_data/02_prep.md

 ## DICOM Image Metadata

-Next, we extract the DICOM data described in {numref}`dicom_image_metadata` and merge that with the case data.
+Finally, we extract the DICOM data described in {numref}`dicom_image_metadata` and merge that with the case data.

 ```{table} DICOM Image Metadata
 :name: dicom_image_metadata